 Campus Nomination Process

-Overview: Interested students should email the campus Director of National Fellowships by the campus deadline of November 1 at midnight.
+Overview: Interested students should email the campus Director of National Fellowships by the campus deadline of Sunday, October 31 at 11:59 p.m.
 The email should include information about the applicant's interest in applying for the scholarship and confirm that they meet the eligibility requirements listed above.
 Depending on the number of applications received, the Fellowships Office may schedule in person interviews for November in order to determine the campus finalist.

 Application Format: Applications are fillable pdfs (distributed by the St. Andrew's Society directly to the campus Director of National Fellowships).
 As part of the application, candidates will answer a series of questions that give an overview of their qualifications and detail what makes study in Scotland a good for their personal and professional goals.
 Applicants also have to include two letters of reference, an official transcript, and an endorsement letter from a campus official.

 Nominations: William and Mary is able to endorse one graduating senior per year.